BaseCrunch/ChatGPT-Download-Fixer/README.md

 ### File overview

 - `manifest.json`
-  Defines the extension, permissions, popup, content script, and Firefox compatibility settings.
+  Defines the extension, permissions, popup, content script, and browser compatibility settings.

 - `content.js`
   Runs on the ChatGPT page.
 Injects the page-level script and listens for captured URLs sent back from the page.